Could a painting style capture the aesthetic of an entire era? Could it give form to the bouncy, cool optimism of post-bebop jazz music? Karl...

 The plans went through several revisions and architects.
 Rothko went on to work with Howard Barnstone and then with Eugene Aubry, but ultimately he did not live to see the chapel’s completion in 1971.
 Sadly, after a long struggle with depression, Rothko died by suicide in his New York studio on February 25, 1970.

 Black Rothko paintings remind me of Francisco Goya’s Black Paintings.
 I know they are completely different in form, but both Rothko and Goya have that gloominess and present some kind of darkness of the soul.
 In Rothko Chapel, there are three walls that display triptychs, while the other five walls display single paintings.

 A typical question raised by visitors viewing the massive black canvases which adorn the walls of the chapel includes some variant of: “Where are the paintings?”
-Rothko said, that the subjects of his paintings were ‘‘basic human emotions,’’ expressed in the color values he wrested from layered pigment.
-The results are visceral, charged, provocative.
+Rothko said that the subjects of his paintings were ‘‘basic human emotions,’’ expressed in the color values he wrested from layered pigment.
+The results are visceral, charged, and provocative.
 Despite, or because of, their simplicity, Rothko’s paintings have been known to bring viewers to tears.
 Rothko was proud of that; it was a sign of his success.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!